 Guidance documents have been developed to assist school administrators in using the Teacher Evaluation Summative Rating Tool:

-Sample evaluations have been created to assist school administrators in completing the Teacher Alternate Summative Evaluation Rating Tool.
+Sample evaluations will be posted once NDE guidance has been provided due to recent legislative changes.
+This is anticipated to occur Fall 2021.
+The sample evaluations will be provided to assist school administrators in completing the Teacher Alternate Summative Evaluation Rating Tool.

 Based on advice from the Office of the General Counsel, including reference to precedents in Nevada Revised Statutes (NRS) 391.815 and U.S. § 1602.40, records, including observation notes, will be kept for a minimum of six years for licensed employees with pending suspension, demotion, dismissal, or refusal to reemploy at their separation and a minimum of three years for all other licensed employees.